AEjonanonymous/Cook-Levin-Lean/README.md

 ## 📝 License

-This project is licensed under MIT license.
+This project is licensed under MIT License.
 Source - see the LICENSE file for details.